 Republic of Congo profile

-Rebroadcasts of the BBC (103.8 FM), Radio France Internationale and the Voice of America are on air.
+Rebroadcasts of Radio France Internationale and the Voice of America are available on FM.
 The country hosts Africanews, a pan-African news network and subsidiary of France-based Euronews.

 During the 2016 presidential election, internet access was blocked to stop journalists and activists from challenging the results, says RSF.